Carola Garcia de Vinuesa: Advocacy

 In March 2021, Vinuesa, alongside more than 100 other scientists including two Nobel prize winners, signed a petition to grant Folbigg royal prerogative of mercy based on Vinuesa's research.
-The petition, which Vinuesa, who has since visited Folbigg in prison, agrees with, states that to keep Folbigg imprisoned sets a dangerous precedent that "cogent medical and scientific evidence can simply be ignored in preference to subjective interpretations and circumstantial evidence."
+The petition states that to keep Folbigg imprisoned sets a dangerous precedent that "cogent medical and scientific evidence can simply be ignored in preference to subjective interpretations and circumstantial evidence."
+Vinuesa since visited Folbigg in prison.

 Also in March 2021, Vinuesa wrote an essay for The Conversation casting doubt on the verdict and sharing evidence her and her team had presented during the appeal.
 She also criticized the judicial process itself, saying that her experience discouraged her from engaging in cases in the future.
 She warned that if her experience is common of scientific experts, the law is risking engagement from the scientific community in legal matters.
 She said that scientists should be chosen who base their reasoning on "peer-reviewed scientific evidence," with specific expertise on the fields in question, and needed to be "treated as equals" to and by their legal peers during the process.
 She said that she hopes in the coming years that legal settings will welcome and appreciate the scientific method.

+On 5 June 2023, as a result of the interventions of the scientific community, Kathleen Folbigg was granted an unconditional pardon and set free, pending the quashing of the 2003 verdict.